The Bell Jar: Reception

 The Bell Jar received "warily positive reviews".
 The short time span between the publication of the book and Plath's suicide resulted in "few innocent readings" of the novel.

 The majority of early readers focused primarily on autobiographical connections from Plath to the protagonist.
 In response to autobiographical criticism, critic Elizabeth Hardwick urged that readers distinguish between Plath as a writer and Plath as an "event".
 Robert Scholes, writing for The New York Times, praised the novel's "sharp and uncanny descriptions".
 Mason Harris of the West Coast Review complimented the novel as using "the 'distorted lens' of madness [to give] an authentic vision of a period which exalted the most oppressive ideal of reason and stability."
 Howard Moss of The New Yorker gave a mixed review, praising the "black comedy" of the novel, but added that there was "something girlish in its manner [that] betrays the hand of the amateur novelist".

 On November 5, 2019, the BBC News listed The Bell Jar on its list of the 100 most inspiring novels.

+Controversy

+In 1977, the novel was banned by the Warsaw Indiana School Board and removed from a "Women in Literature" course, on the grounds of profanity.
+This decision was upheld by a Federal Court of Appeals.

 Legacy and adaptations

 The Bell Jar has been referred to many times in popular media.
 Iris Jamahl Dunkle wrote of the novel that "often, when the novel appears in American films and television series, it stands as a symbol for teenage angst."

 Larry Peerce's The Bell Jar (1979) starred Marilyn Hassett as Esther Greenwood, and featured the tagline: "Sometimes just being a woman is an act of courage."
 In the film, Joan attempts to get Esther to agree to a suicide pact, which does not occur in the book.

+In April 2007, it was announced that Julia Stiles would star in and produce the adaptation of The Bell Jar.
+She was supposed to play Esther Greenwood.
+Stiles attended the 75th anniversary Symposium on Sylvia Plath at Smith College and did research on Plath and her life.
+Rose McGowan was supposed to portray Doreen and Virginia Madsen, Esther Greenwood's psychiatrist, Dr. Nolan.

+In 2012, Stiles said in an interview that she let the rights to the movie expire because they never got the script right and did not have enough funding.

 In July 2016, it was announced that Kirsten Dunst would be making her directorial debut with an adaptation of The Bell Jar starring Dakota Fanning as Esther Greenwood.
-In August 2019, it was announced Dunst was no longer attached and Bell Jar will become a limited TV series from Showtime.
+In August 2019, it was announced Dunst was no longer attached, and Bell Jar will become a limited TV series from Showtime, starring Frankie Shaw, but the idea was abandoned soon after.